jorbDehmel/oak/README.md

 Ensure you always have some sort of return statement (except `-> void` functions), even when it is unreachable.
 Principles take precedent over literal compiler interpretation.

 `Oak` exclusively uses underscored variable names.
-Camelcase variable names should never be used, and capitalized variables are illegal at compile time.
+Camelcase variable names should never be used, and capitalized variables are reserved for special cases.

 ```
 // Good